javimarsal/devtec-guides/Set a consistent cursor theme for nix UI packages/guide-english/REAMDE.md

 (leer esta guía en Español 🇪🇸)

 Some aspects to know before reading or following this guide:
-- All these steps has been tested in a "out of the box" Vanilla OS installation in order to write this guide.
+- All these steps has been tested in an "out of the box" Vanilla OS installation.
-- As I just mentioned, I'm using Vanilla OS, so some parts might be different compared with others Linux distros.
+- As I just mentioned, I'm using Vanilla OS, so some parts might be different or not necessary to do in others Linux distros.
 This parts are marked with `(specific to Vanilla OS)`.
 - Some routes contain `[your-user-name]`, so you should change that part with the user name that you used to login on your system.
-    - For example, if a find the route `/home/[your-user-name]` in this guide, I should change it by `/home/javimarsal` in my case because `javimarsal` is my user name.
+    - For example, if I find the route `/home/[your-user-name]` in this guide, I should change it by `/home/javimarsal` in my case because `javimarsal` is my user name on my computer.

 Table of contents:
 -